Have a cuppa ...

 “You live alone?
 Not even a maid?
 That’s unusual for here, isn’t it?”

 I smiled and stepped over his legs.
-I got the adobo and the guinisang upo from the fridge and put them in the microwave.
+I got the adobong baboy and the stir-fried cabbage from the fridge and put them in the microwave.
 I put the leftover rice in the steamer and turned the stove on.

 He stood up.
 “Set the table?”